julietshen/tx-sandbox/README.md

-# Projects in this Repository

-This repository originally started as code to support Meta's ThreatExchange API, but over time has grown to include a number of projects to support signal exchange and content moderation in general.
-Below are a list of sub-projects.
+# ThreatExchange Sandbox - Personal Fork

+This is a personal fork of Meta's [ThreatExchange](https://github.com/facebook/ThreatExchange) repository focused on developing demonstration tools for the Hasher-Matcher-Actioner (HMA) system.
+The primary goal is to showcase HMA capabilities through practical implementations for identifying and removing illegal material.

+## Current Focus: HMA Review Tool

+The main project in this fork is a demonstration review tool for the HMA system designed to:

+- Demonstrate efficient identification of illegal material through hash matching
+- Provide an intuitive interface for reviewing matched content
+- Showcase PDQ hashing and similar algorithms for media matching at scale
+- Serve as a reference implementation for similar tools

+For more details about the HMA Review Tool, see [PROJECT_NOTES.md](hasher-matcher-actioner/review-tool/PROJECT_NOTES.md).

+## Note

+This repository is a personal sandbox for exploration and demonstration.
+For technical questions, official documentation, or production implementations, please refer to the main [Facebook ThreatExchange repository](https://github.com/facebook/ThreatExchange).

+## Original Repository Projects

+The original repository contains several projects related to media hash matching and threat intelligence:

-## PDQ Image Hashing and Similarity Matching
+### PDQ Image Hashing

-PDQ is a photo hashing algorithm that can turn photos into 256 bit signatures which can then be used to match other photos.
+PDQ converts photos into 256-bit signatures for photo matching.

-## TMK+PDQF (TMK) Video Hashing and Similarity Matching
+### TMK+PDQF (TMK) Video Hashing

-TMK+PDQF (or TMK for short) is a video hashing algorithm that can turn videos into 256KB signatures which can be used to match other videos.
+TMK creates 256KB signatures from videos for video matching.

-## Video PDQ (vPDQ) Video Hashing and Similarity Matching
+### Video PDQ (vPDQ)

-Video PDQ (or vPDQ for short) is a simple video hashing algorithm that determines two videos are matching based on the amount of shared similar frames.
-It can easily be applied for other image algorithms, and not just PDQ.
+vPDQ is a video hashing algorithm that identifies matching videos based on shared similar frames, applicable to various image algorithms.

-## Hasher-Matcher-Actioner (HMA) Trust & Safety Platform
+### Hasher-Matcher-Actioner (HMA)

-HMA is a ready-to-deploy content moderation project for AWS, containing many submodules.
-It allows you to maintain lists of known content to scan for, which you can either curate yourself or connect to other hash exchange programs to share and receive lists.
-More can be found [at the wiki](https://github.com/facebook/ThreatExchange/wiki).
+HMA is a hash matching system for AWS that maintains lists of known illegal content for scanning.
+Content lists can be self-curated or obtained through hash exchange programs.
+Additional information is available [in the wiki](https://github.com/facebook/ThreatExchange/wiki).

-A second version of this project, called "[Open Media Match](https://github.com/facebook/ThreatExchange/tree/main/open-media-match)" is under construction, which uses a cloud-agnostic docker-based deployment.
+A newer version, "[Open Media Match](https://github.com/facebook/ThreatExchange/tree/main/open-media-match)", is in development with cloud-agnostic Docker-based deployment.

-## python-threatexchange
+### python-threatexchange

-A python Library/CLI tool available on pypi under `threatexchange` which provides implementations for content scanning and signal exchange.
-It provides reference implementations in python for downloading hashes from Meta's ThreatExchange API, scanning images with PDQ, and others.
-It can also be easily extended to work with other hash exchanges and other techniques, not all of which are written by the maintainers of this repository.
+A Python library/CLI tool (`threatexchange` on PyPI) for media scanning and signal exchange, including implementations for downloading hashes from Meta's ThreatExchange API and scanning images with PDQ.

-## Meta's ThreatExchange API Reference Examples

-The `api-reference-examples` folder contains example implementations in various languages for using the API.
-These implementations are at various stages of completeness and may not all implement every endpoint available on the ThreatExchange API.
-For full details on the ThreatExchange API and UI, data formats, and best practices are available in the [ThreatExchange docs](https://developers.facebook.com/docs/threat-exchange/).

-# Meta's ThreatExchange API
-ThreatExchange is a set of RESTful APIs on the Facebook Platform for querying, publishing, and sharing security threat information.
-It's a lightweight way for exchanging details on malware, phishing pages, and other threats with either specific members of the community or the ThreatExchange community at large.

-For full details on ThreatExchange and best practices are available in the ThreatExchange docs.

-## Get All Available Data

-For tag-driven workloads, supporting either bulk download or incremental updates, our currently recommended best practice is a [Java reference design](https://github.com/facebook/ThreatExchange/blob/main/api-reference-examples/java/te-tag-query/README.md).

-You can also explore the dataset using the hosted [ThreatExchange UI](https://developers.facebook.com/docs/threat-exchange/ui)

-## Getting Access

-To request access to ThreatExchange, please submit an application via [https://developers.facebook.com/products/threat-exchange/](https://developers.facebook.com/products/threat-exchange/).

-# Other Information about this Repository
-## Contributing

-We welcome contributions!
-See [CONTRIBUTING](https://github.com/facebook/ThreatExchange/blob/main/CONTRIBUTING.md) for details on how to get started, and our [Code of Conduct](https://github.com/facebook/ThreatExchange/blob/main/CODE_OF_CONDUCT.md).

 ## License

-All projects in this repository are under the BSD license - see [./LICENSE](https://github.com/facebook/ThreatExchange/blob/main/LICENSE).
-However, there are some exceptions for files that were included for demonstration purposes, and their alternative licenses are noted at the top of the files themselves.
+All projects use the BSD license - see [./LICENSE](https://github.com/facebook/ThreatExchange/blob/main/LICENSE).
+Exceptions for demonstration files have their licenses noted in the file headers.

-As of 12/9/2021, this is the complete list of exceptions:
+Exception as of 12/9/2021:
 * pdq/cpp/CImg.h